There is a funded programme paid for by the European Commission called ESC which stands for European Solidarity Corp.

 You are fully supported from start to finish with VSI and while in your host country, where’ll you also have a mentor to help you out.

-If you would like more information on the ESC programme please contact us.
+If you would like more information or any questions answered on the ESC programme please contact us.